 We prioritize the health of all our livestock through regular veterinary maintenance.
 Ensuring that they receive the necessary care to thrive.
 Our commitment to ethical and sustainable farming practices extends to our animal healthcare.
 Absolutely no hormones ever and antibiotics only when necessary.

-To keep our goats comfortable, we mist them with essential oils.
-This helps deter insects and provides them with a more enjoyable living experience while avoiding the use of harsh chemical repellents.
+To keep our goats comfortable, we misted them with essential oils.
+This helped deter insects and provided them with a more enjoyable living experience while avoiding the use of harsh chemical repellents.

 Nigerian Dwarfs are affectionate Nubian goats are sweethearts